entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ``` sh
 ent diag
 ```
 This outputs `kubectl describe` and `kubectl logs` for each of the fundamental Entando pods.
 It also exports custom resources, ingresses, deployments, "previous" pod logs, namespace events, etc. Diagnostic information can be highly useful when analyzing and troubleshooting behavior.
-The command `ent diag` outputs the directory paths for diagnostic data, similar to the following
+The command `ent diag` outputs the directory paths of the diagnostic logs, similar to the following

 ```
 > Collected diagdata available under "~/.entando/reports/entando-diagdata-2020-11-19T02:58:47+0000" for consultation